md685-njit/Assignment-1/README.md

 You will not write or change any code.
 Every function is finished, commented, and tested.
 You will:

-1. install the tools and put this code in a private GitHub repository (sections 1 to 6);
+1. install the tools and put this code in a public GitHub repository (sections 1 to 6);
 2. confirm your setup with one command (section 7);
 3. run the test suite (section 8);
 4. read the code until you can explain how it works (section 9);
 5. run the fixed experiment that compares two models on the same 20 problems (sections 10 to 13);
-6. write your report and provenance ledger (section 14).
+6. write your answers in `REPORT_TEMPLATE.md` and submit your repository link (section 14).

 ## Before you start: the terminal